plotzing/plotzing/README.md

 ## **Generating Animated Plots (NOTE: In Early Beta; Not Available for Line Plots)**

 To generate animated plots that can be saved as gifs, the gganimate and magick packages are also required.
-Begin by installing these using install.packages:
+Begin by installing these:

  ```{r, echo=TRUE, eval=FALSE}
 install.packages("gganimate") #For generating animations